jakobgif/tick/readme.md

 [![Rust](https://github.com/jakobgif/rust_todo/actions/workflows/rust.yml/badge.svg?branch=main)](https://github.com/jakobgif/rust_todo/actions/workflows/rust.yml)

-# ToDo app using Rust
+# Tick

-ToDo app build in Rust.
+Tick is a Todo application build in Rust.
 The application consists of a backend that stores items in a database and a frontend that exposes CRUD features to the user.
 The frontend communicates with the backend via a REST API.

 ## Backend
 The application uses the following techstack: